Mesothelioma

 What is Mesothelioma?

-A rare form of cancer that affects the lining of the lungs, abdomen, or heart.
+A rare form of cancer that affects the thin layer of tissue covering internal organs, primarily the lungs.

 What causes Mesothelioma?